MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-4.md

 ### General

 A server application can now determine what features the client has implemented if the client is also version 4.4 or higher.
 For more information, see [How to Determine What Features a Client Supports](../../Advanced/how-to-determine-client-features.md).

+Property LicenseResponse.IncludeOptimizedContentKey2 has been added (defaulting to false).
+1. If the Optimized Content Key 2 feature cannot improve performance on the client, the property has no effect.
+For example, if the client is older than version 4.4, the property is ignored.
+2. Otherwise, setting the property to true will cause the server to perform one additional asymmetric encrypt operation when generating the license acquisition response and include an "Optimized Content Key 2" in each non-leaf license included in the response.
+See "Changes in PlayReady Device Porting Kit Version 4.4" below for the corresponding benefits of this feature.
 <br/><br/>

 ## Changes in PlayReady Device Porting Kit Version 4.4